LurtzZz/RapidMiner-cluster-evaluation/rapidminer-extension-cluster-evaluation/rapidminer-extension-cluster-evaluation/README.md

-RapidMiner Extension Template
+RapidMiner Extension
 =============================

-A template project for creating a RapidMiner Studio extension.
+### Extension .jar
+rapidminer-extension-cluster-evaluation\rapidminer-extension-cluster-evaluation\rapidminer-studio\lib\plugins\rapidminer-extension-cluster-evaluation-1.0.0-all.jar

+### New Operators
+- Silhouette operator
+- Density operator
+- Rand Index operator
+- Dunn Index operator

 ### Prerequisite
 * Requires at least Gradle 2.1

 ### Getting started
-1. Checkout the extension template
+1. Checkout the extension

-2. Change the extension configuration in _build.gradle_ (e.g. replace 'Template' by the desired extension name)

-3. Rename all Java classes and resource file names by replacing 'Template' by the desired extension name.
- _Do not forget to adapt the **docbundle** attribute in the **operators** element of OperatorsTemplate.xml!_

-4. Add an extension icon by placing an image named "icon.png" in  _src/main/resources/META-INF/_.

-5. Build and install your extension by executing the _installExtension_ Gradle task
+2. Build and install your extension by executing the _installExtension_ Gradle task

-6. Start RapidMiner Studio and check whether your extension has been loaded
+3. Start RapidMiner Studio and check whether your extension has been loaded